Ace Romero: Early life

 Romero was born in Saco, Maine, the first of three children.
 At the age of four he became a wrestling fan, with The Undertaker being his childhood favorite.
-In high school he played football and lacrosse.
+In high school he played football and lacrosse at Thornton Academy.
 During his senior year he was given an essay assignment by his English teacher; "What do you want to do when you grow up?".
 Romero wrote that he wanted to be a professional wrestler.
 Romero's mother was a single parent, which didn't allow her time to bring him to a wrestling school.
 His English teacher, who had encouraged him, helped him by driving him to his first day at wrestling school.
 Romero was awarded 'best student' during his tryouts and was awarded three-months free tuition at the New England Pro Wrestling Academy.

 Professional wrestling career

 Major League Wrestling (2018–2019)

 On December 8, 2018 (which was taped on November 8 at Fightland), Romero made his debut for Major League Wrestling (MLW) on Fusion, defeating Marko Stunt.
 On the December 28 episode of Fusion, he answered Simon Gotch's Prize Fight Challenge and quickly beat him, throwing some of the $20,000 to the crowd.
-On the January 25, 2019 episode of Fusion, Romero fought Barrington Hughes to a no contest after Col. Robert Parker interrupted the match and had The Dirty Blondes (Mike Patrick and Leo Brien) attack them, resulting in an impromptu tag team match where Romero and Hughes defeated Parker's team.
+On the January 25, 2019, episode of Fusion, Romero fought Barrington Hughes to a no contest after Col. Robert Parker interrupted the match and had The Dirty Blondes (Mike Patrick and Leo Brien) attack them, resulting in an impromptu tag team match where Romero and Hughes defeated Parker's team.
 On the March 9 episode of Fusion, he faced off against Gotch again, winning via disqualification after his Contra Unit (Jacob Fatu and Josef Samael) attacked him.
 At Battle Riot II on April 5, Romero competed in the Battle Riot match as the tenth entrant, eliminating five competitors before being eliminated by Davey Boy Smith Jr. He would lose to Samael on the April 20 episode of Fusion, getting beat up by the rest of Contra Unit after the match.
 His final match for MLW happened on the May 25 episode of Fusion, where he teamed up with Hughes to lose to Contra Unit.